-The Messages menu is context-sensitive.
+The Messages menu is context sensitive.
 Depending on the template, it either opens (or shifts focus to) a specific configuration or message window, or selects the format for the next CAN message to be sent.
-This is covered in more detail in Section 4.5 "Template-Specific Variations in the Main Menu".
+This is covered in more detail in Section 4.5 "Template Specific Variations in the Main Menu".

-The Options menu sets program wide operational options for CANKing.
-The PIC18+CAN... selection configures hardware and communication options with the board (see Figure 2-3).
+The Options menu sets program-wide operational options for CANKing.
+The PIC18+CAN... selection configures hardware and communication options with the board, such as baud rate and COM port for communication.
 The Global... selection configures software options for CANKing's operation, such as the displayed numeric base of data and auto-save on exit.